smislam/securely-share-secrets/README.md

 * Create Secret for Client
 * Encrypt the Secret with Client's Public Certificate
 * Save the encrypted secret in S3 bucket
-* Presign the URL for Client Download
+* Pre-sign the URL for Client Download
 * Send a SNS message to Client which will email them the S3 pre-signed URL link.

 **Receiving Application Workflow**